Piyasaade/Assignment2-RT1/README.md

 In the case of a built in service, in our example we used the "reset position', once this service is called the robot will restart from its initial position.
 # Topics:
 Topics have anonymous publish/subscribe semantics,they are intended for unidirectional, streaming communication.
 A node that is interested in a certain kind of data will subscribe to the appropriate topic.
 In our example, the base_scan topic is used to get all the distances from 0 to 180 degrees of the robot giving 720 ranges.The main purpose of using this topic is to detect the ditances and control the robot upon it.
+# Improvements can be done:
+PID can be used in such project whil using ROS, which stands for Proportional, Integral, Derivative.
+PID control provides a continuous variation of output within a control loop feedback mechanism to accurately control the process, removing oscillation and increasing process efficiency.
+Where proportional control is used to minimize the oscillation characteristic of on/off control, PID control goes that bit further to reduce errors and provide accuracy and stability in a process.
+It does this by using the integral action and derivative actions to eliminate control deviation errors and to manage rapid process movements.
+All three PID terms need to tuned appropriately for the application requirements to achieve the most accurate control.
+The PID gains can be designed based upon the system parameters if they can be achieved or estimated precisely.